 If you don’t want at least one of those qualities, you probably don’t need to read the rest of the article…

-For all others, who are still reading this newsletter, let me introduce you the “queen” of the herbs Rhodiola Rosea.
-To be more exact the root of the herb possesses the multitude of the medicinal qualities outlined earlier.
-If I ever get stranded on the deserted island and I have only one supplement to take, that would be it – Rhodiola Rosea!
+For all others, let me introduce you to the “queen” of the herbs Rhodiola Rosea.
+To be more exact, the root of the herb possesses the multitude of the medicinal qualities outlined earlier.
+If I ever get stranded on the deserted island and I have only one supplement to take, it’d be Rhodiola Rosea!

 Rhodiola root (Rhodiola Rosea, Arctic Root, Golden Root) was first discovered in Russia, where the locals of Siberia were known to possess a strong health and survive severe climate conditions.
 It was later been used in the traditional medicine of many countries including Russia, Scandinavia and Middle Asia.

 Since 1969 Rhodiola has been included in the list of official Russian medicine.
 It is regarded as a tonic and stimulant and used to increase physical endurance, attention span, memory, work productivity and resistance to high altitude sickness.